aws-powertools/powertools-lambda-typescript/CONTRIBUTING.md

 #### Docs website

-You can build and start a local docs website by running these two commands:
+You can build and start a local docs website by running:

+`npm run docs-website-build-run`

+Alternatively you can run these two commands:

 * `npm run docs-buildDockerImage` OR `docker build -t squidfunk/mkdocs-material ./docs/`
 * `npm run docs-runLocalDocker` OR `docker run --rm -it -p 8000:8000 -v ${PWD}:/docs squidfunk/mkdocs-material`